 PhD student in Machine Learning at the Department of Software Engineering and Theoretical Computer Science, TU Berlin, working on using human inductive biases to align and improve neural network representations, with a focus on low data regimes.

-I am a PhD student in Machine Learning at TU Berlin and the Berlin Institute for the Foundations of Learning and Data (BIFOLD).
-I am also a guest researcher in the ViCCo Group at the Max Planck Institute for Human Cognitive and Brain Sciences.
-I am mainly advised by Klaus-Robert Müller and co-supervised by Martin Hebart.
-I am also part of a Research Collaboration with Google DeepMind, where I am advised by Simon Kornblith.
+I am a (full-time) Senior ML Research Scientist at Aignostics and a (part-time) Senior Researcher in the Explainable Machine Learning Group at TU Munich, working on model merging, representation merging, and post-training approaches in Computer Vision.
+Prior to that, I was a Student Researcher at Google DeepMind and a PhD student in Machine Learning at TU Berlin and the Berlin Institute for the Foundations of Learning and Data (BIFOLD).
+Throughout most of my PhD I have also been a guest researcher in the ViCCo Group at the Max Planck Institute for Human Cognitive and Brain Sciences.
+I was mainly advised by Klaus-Robert Müller (TU Berlin) and co-supervised by Martin Hebart (MPI), Simon Kornblith (Anthropic), and Andrew Lampinen (Google DeepMind).
+During my PhD, I've been part of a one-year Research Collaboration between TU Berlin and Google Brain, where I was advised by Simon Kornblith.
 Previously, I was a MSc student in IT & Cognition / Computer Science of Isabelle Augenstein and Johannes Bjerva at the University of Copenhagen where I mostly worked on Question Answering and Machine Translation.

 2018-2020 | M.Sc.
 IT & Cognition Department of Computer Science, University of Copenhagen, Denmark – Thesis: Subjective Question Answering: Deciphering the inner workings of Transformers in the realm of subjectivity